eth-vaw-glaciology/course-101-0250-00/website-memo.md

 Using `Literate.jl` permit to write a single `.jl` source file that can contain Julia code and markdown comments and can be transformed into a markdown page, a notebook and notebook-based slides.
 The website build with `Franklin.jl` has native support to integrate `.jl` scripts ready to me processed by `Literate.jl` in markdown.

 To allow `mdstring` to render correctly in Franklin, one need to set the page variable `literate_mds = true`.
+See [here](https://github.com/tlienart/Franklin.jl/pull/882) for details.

+To disable code execution but allow rendering on the website, one needs to set the page variable `noeval = true`.
+See [here](https://github.com/tlienart/Franklin.jl/commit/63d757f7eb7e96e7b9112f8a1dca7d1be54d487d) for details.

 #### Display Julia script as Markdown page on the website